Coves, Pacific Northwest

 John would delivery meat orders to logging camps, rowing to these locations, on one occasion he rowed 150 km each way to the head of Knight Inlet and back again to bring out two school girls to board at the Manson’s home, this would raise the number of available pupils to the number required to open a school on the island.
 These folks were true pioneers, as tough as the land around them.

 Cortes Island is a large island but only the southern half is populated leaving large wilderness areas on the island.
 The permanent population of about 1000 is scattered sparsely with concentrations on the south end near Manson’s Landing, The Gorge, a large protected inland waterway entered through a narrow cliff entrance, and the Whaletown and Squirrel Cove areas.
-Its a great place.
+Its a great place to visit.